harryclewlow/banana_tracker/README.md

 # Banana Tracker

 ## Set Up
-Run `composer install`.
+Run `composer install` after clone this repo.
 This is to install php unit.

 ## To Run
 In oder to run, open the project in command line and navigate to the scripts directory.
 Run the BananaTrackerCommand.php script, passing in the JSON route.